Did you know that

 › May 4th is the day when Dutch victims of war are remembered and at 8pm, a two-minute silence is observed nationally.

-› Queen’s Day (Koninginnedag) has been an officially celebrated since 1898 (Queen Wilhelmina’s 18th birthday).
-However, Queen Juliana changed the date to her own birthday (30 April) and Queen Beatrix, the current monarch, celebrates her birthday on April 30th despite the fact that she was born on January 31st.
+› The Dutch monarch's birthday has been an officially celebrated since 1898 (Queen Wilhelmina’s 18th birthday).
+Queen Juliana (1948-1980) changed the date to her own birthday (April 30) whereas Queen Beatrix (1980-2013) celebrated her birthday on April 30, despite the fact that she was born on January 31.
+King Willem-Alexander (2013-present) celebrates his birthday and King's Day (koningsdag) on April 27.

 › Netherlands is the only country with a national dog.

-› There was a time when the Spanish Inquisition condemned the entire Netherlands to death for heresy.
+› There was a time when the Spanish Inquisition condemned the entire nation of the Netherlands to death for heresy.

 › Sinterklaas and Santa Claus are not the same person!
 Sinterklaas, his white horse and his helpers (Zwarte Pieten or Black Petes) arrive from the south of Spain on a steamboat.